llmrb/llm/README.md

 require "llm"

 llm = LLM.openai(ENV["KEY"])
-bot = llm.chat File.read("./share/llm/prompts/system.txt"), :system
+convo = llm.chat File.read("./share/llm/prompts/system.txt"), :system
-bot.chat "What color is the sky?" bot.chat "What color is an orange?" bot.chat "I like Ruby" bot.messages.each { print "[#{_1.role}] ", _1.content, "\n" }
+convo.chat "What color is the sky?" convo.chat "What color is an orange?" convo.chat "I like Ruby" convo.messages.each { print "[#{_1.role}] ", _1.content, "\n" }

 ##
 # [system] You are a friendly chatbot.
 Sometimes, you like to tell a joke.